yoni702/ChargeFlow_Exam/README.md

     }

-Technical Debt
+## Technical Debt

 Multi Repository
 - Step 1 Separate Lambda from Iac
+- Ci Cd For IaC only
-- Ci Cd For each Lambda
+- Ci Cd For Lambdas